mongodb/docs-realm/source/includes/api-details/cpp/crud/create-procedure.rst

 #.
 Move the unmanaged object instance into the database using the
    :cpp-sdk:`Realm.add() function <structrealm_1_1db.html>`.

-   When you move an object into a realm, this consumes the object as an rvalue.
+   When you move an object into a database, this consumes the object as an rvalue.
    You must use the managed object for any data access or observation.
 If you would like to immediately work with the object, return a managed version of the object.